-The legal profession, like every other industry, has been shaken by the COVID-19 pandemic.
-At the onset, many legal proceedings were paused, and law firms responded by reducing staff.
-However, as the world has started to open again and court hearings have been able to resume, a resurgence in hiring in certain legal fields and growth opportunities in various sectors are evolving trends.
+The legal profession, like every other industry, was shaken by the COVID-19 pandemic.
+At the onset, many legal proceedings came to a halt, prompting law firms to respond by scaling back their workforce.
+However, as the world began to gradually reopen and court hearings resumed, the legal sector witnessed a resurgence in hiring within specific fields, coupled with emerging growth opportunities across diverse practice areas.

 2020 was certainly a momentous year with the presidential election, social movements and protests in the United States.
 This has led individuals and organizations to be more vocal in expressing their passions and calling for change.
 Therefore, we also expect to see continued growth in the focus on:

 - Election Law: This area gained a lot of attention recently as various states have made changes to their voting processes.
 As we enter an election year in 2024, this legal practice area remains more relevant than ever.

 - Public Interest: Growing social movements mean more work for the public interest law sectors.
 They will likely continue to hire to support efforts concerning gaps in the justice system, as well as supporting those in need.

 A Look at the future: Emerging Legal Practice Areas in 2024 & Beyond